pennlabs/penn-clubs/frontend/markdown/fair.md

 <div class="has-text-danger">Club officers will <b>not</b> be able to access the list of students that have bookmarked their club.
 Bookmarks are intended for personal use only.
 If you would like a student to send you their contact information, ensure that they <b>subscribe</b> to your club instead of bookmarking it.</div>

-## 📅 REQUIRED: Editing Your Activites Fair Fair "Booth"
+## 📅 REQUIRED: Editing Your Activites Fair Booth

 To help you get set up, use our automated system by clicking the button below.
 This is a quick, three-step process that will make sure your meetings are configured correctly for the upcoming fair.